zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ### Prerequisites

 This lab assumes you have:
-- Obtained and signed in to your `workshop-staged` compute instance.
+- Obtained and signed in to your `workshop-staged` compute instance

 ## Task 1: Install Oracle Database 19c using the new automatic root script execution feature